AdamNymanExperis/mefit_frontend/README.md

 Mefit is an app where user can set up weekly goals and track them.
 User will also be provided with exercises.
 The application serves to motivate the user to become fit by tracking their goal and exercise regime.

+# Backend And Frontend
+the backend for this project is build i C# and SQL Server for the Database, while Frontend is build in React.js You can find the Backend Here [Github MeFit Backend]([https://github.com/AdamNymanExperis/mefit_backend](https://github.com/AdamNymanExperis/mefit_backend))
+You can find the Frontend Here [Github MeFit Frontend](https://github.com/AdamNymanExperis/mefit_frontend)

 # Deployment
 The project is deployed on the following url: [MeFit Application](https://mefit-frontend.vercel.app/)